 - 2. Go to the Server Manager control panel to add the Hyper-V role (Roles $\rightarrow$ Add Roles). - 3.
 Go to the Hyper-V Manager control panel and select the local Hyper-V server. - Run the new virtual machine wizard (New → Virtual machine).
 If your version of Widnows offer you to create a type of machine, create a "Generation 1" machine.
 Kerio Control does not support "Generation 2". - 5.
 As the virtual machine location, select the directory with the unpacked virtual harddisk.
-Assign RAM and virtual network adapters (read Technical Specifications). - If you do not use the wizard or if you add the virtual hardware to existing machine, select Network adapter. - 6.
+Assign RAM and virtual network adapters (read Technical Specifications).
+If you do not use the wizard or if you add the virtual hardware to existing machine, select Network - adapter.

 Select Use existing virtual harddisk.
-Browse for the virtual harddisk unpacked from the distribution package. - If you do not use the wizard or if you add hardware from an existing source, use IDE. - 7.
+Browse for the virtual harddisk unpacked from the - distribution package. - If you do not use the wizard or if you add hardware from an existing source, use IDE. - 7.
 After finishing the wizard, connect to the virtual appliance and start it. - 8.
-Follow the instructions on the virtual appliance console to perform the basic configuration. - 9.
-To perform the initial setup, open the following address in your web browser: https://kerio\control\ip\address:4081/admin - 10.
-Follow the Activation Wizard.
+Kerio Control checks all interfaces for a DHCP server in the network and the DHCP server provides a default route after the installation: - Internet interfaces All interfaces where Kerio Control detects the DHCP server and the default route in the network.
+If there is more than one Internet interface with a default route, Kerio Control arranges the Internet interfaces in the load balancing mode. - LAN interfaces All interfaces without any detected DHCP server.
+Kerio Control runs its own DHCP server through all LAN interfaces configured to 10.10.X.Y where X is the index of the LAN interface (starting with 10).
+Y is 1 for the Control interface and 11-254 for DHCP assigned hosts.